 The Insights tool helps you efficiently use your customers' data to grow your business and increase profits.
 It helps you forecast revenue and measure KPIs.

 Pipedrive's $9 entry-level plan allows small businesses to manage up to 3000 open deals and scale up to higher tiers as needed.
-It also integrates with lead generation tools like Prospector and Leads Inbox, helping you to get the most out of the sales pipeline.
+It also integrates with lead generation tools like Prospector and Leads Inbox, helping you to get the most benefits of CRM.

-6. Salesflare
+7. Salesflare

-Founded: Antwerp, Belgium
+HQ: Antwerp, Belgium

-Key info Price: starts at $29 per user/month
+Price: Starts at $29 per user/month

 Free plan: No; Trial: 7 days